Data tracking

 Example

 Under Coveo’s default settings, an anonymous user visits http://www.fashionunion.com, and then navigates to http://store.fashionunion.com.
-The user has a persisting tracking identifier since both sites are within the same domain.
+The user has a persisting client ID since both sites are within the same top-level domain.

-However, when they visit http://www.sportsactive.com next, since it’s under a different domain, their tracking identifier is different.
+However, when they visit http://www.sportsactive.com next, their client ID is different because it’s under a different domain.

 Local storage and cookies